sambrosio/Mini-Training_Open-Project/README.md

 - Heidi shows her pull request she created for the Open Science Trainer Handbook

 ### Plenary / Wrapup (6 Minutes)

+Stefan organizes this part

+- Every group tells for 30 seconds what they learned
+- Group lead (Susana, Stefan or Heidi) wraps up the learning output of that group for 30 seconds
+- Thanks for participating